Everything you need to know about the Twin Bays Coalition.

 Ten years ago the issue of open-net pen pollution on Nova Scotia’s coasts came to a head and communities rose up in protest.
 In response, the government invoked a moratorium and assembled a commission, including two highly regarded Nova Scotians, Meinhard Doelle and Bill Lahey.
 Supported by a panel of experts in consultation with the community, a report was issued in 2015.
 To the dismay of many advocates, the government implemented only some of recommendations from the Doelle Lahey report and lifted the moratorium, while promoting our coastal waters as open for business once again.
 Despite the decision by Cermaq to go elsewhere, promoted by government we are still on the verge of a large scale increase in open-net pens on Nova Scotia’s coasts.

-While the Coalition and the Healthy Bays Network groups oppose archaic, polluting open-net pens on our shores, we are strong advocates for Nova Scotian-owned and operated land-based, aquaculture.
+While the Coalition and the Healthy Bays Network groups oppose archaic, polluting open-net pens on our shores, we are strong advocates for Nova Scotian-owned and operated, low impact aquaculture.
 If we can realize this shift, get the pens out of the water and onto the land, we can grow our local economy and see Nova Scotia take its rightful place as a leader in responsible, sustainable zero-emission aquaculture.
 We strongly believe that this is the path forward for our children and for the future.

 We need a moratorium now on the licensing of any new open net pen applications, and on the renewal or expansion of any existing licenses.
 We need to get them out of the water and onto the land as soon as we can.
 Here's how you can get involved.